Creating a Repair Guide

 - Display Assembly

-Each guide should be a completely independent step-by-step tutorial.
+Each guide should be a completely independent step-by-step tutorial, showing all the steps to complete a repair, from start to finish.
 What?
 That sounds like a lot of duplicated work?
 You're right.
 That's why you can build on your existing guides by using prerequisites.

 Prerequisites simply add the steps from existing guides to the beginning of your new guide, so that they show up before any new steps, breaking your guides up to be specific to one component.
 For example, in most devices you'll want to remove the battery early in the repair process.
 Instead of having to include a step explaining how to remove the battery at the beginning of every guide, you can write the battery removal guide once, then select the battery guide as a prerequisite in future guides.
 Here's a guide for replacing an iPhone 5 battery.
 The battery removal guide is a prerequisite for the iPhone 5 Volume Controls guide.
 You can see that before you even get to the volume controls, you must go through the same steps that are found in the battery guide.

 Click to enlarge image!
 Compare it to the iPhone 5 guides on our site.

 Effective use of prerequisites can be a huge time saver, but there are potential pitfalls.
 You can only use prerequisites for portions of the disassembly that are sequential.
 Let's consider our imaginary laptop again.
 After researching the design of the device, we've concluded that the components can be removed in the following order: